ManuelePasini/slides-markdown/slides/digital_twins.md

 - Total readings: counts the total number of readings (i.e., rows) for the given time period.

+- Total consumption: sums the resource consumption for the given time period.

-- Create a sorted list of the aggregate consumption in each ten minute interval in the given time period.
+- Peak consumption: Create a sorted list of the aggregate consumption in each ten minute interval in the given time period.

 - Top consumers: create a list of the distinct consumers, sorted by their total (monthly) consumption.